 Schedule, syllabus and examination date

-- you will be able to interpret mass spectra and know the principles of fragmentation.
-Examples are selected both from simple organic compounds and from more complicated biological compounds (peptides, proteins).
+- you will be able to interpret mass spectra (mostly ESI-generated) and know the basic principles of ion fragmentation.

-The course consists of 30 hours of lectures and 15 hours of seminars.
+The course duration is one semester, and consists of 30 hours of lectures and 15 hours of exercises.